2009 Bowman Scholars

 - Title: Development of a Robotic "Sniffer-Dog" for Radioisotope Detection

-- Advisor: Professor Martin E. Nelson - Mechanical Engineering Department , Assistant Professor Randy P. Broussard - Weapons & Systems Engineering Department , Professor Mark J. Harper - Mechanical Engineering Department
+- Advisors: Professor Martin E. Nelson - Mechanical Engineering Department, Assistant Professor Randy P. Broussard - Weapons & Systems Engineering Department, Professor Mark J. Harper - Mechanical Engineering Department

 Development of a Robotic "Sniffer-Dog" for Radioisotope Detection